nedpals/m-dex/README.md

 Library for parsing [MangaDex](https://mangadex.org) data.
 Written on [Crystal](https://crystal-lang.org).

-## Why write a parser in Crystal
+## Why write it in Crystal?
 - Efficient memory usage (1mb when idle, 7mb when active)
-- Fast processing of data even in single-core
+- Fast processing of data even when only operating in single-core mode
 - Compiled language yet with the ease of Ruby
 - I haven't made a proper project written in Crystal so why not xD